devennn/devennn.github.io/_posts/2020-07-23-self-and-multihead-attention.md

 Transformer = 8
 BERT = 12
 ```
-And of course, BERT is and encoder only model while Transformer is bot encoder and decoder.
+And of course, BERT is and encoder only model while Transformer is both encoder and decoder.
 Thanks for reading.
 Have a nice day!